What are the Steps of Structural Family Therapy Theory?

 Structural Family Therapy focuses on improving communication between family members by repairing disrupted relationships and strengthening weaker ones.

-How Many Sessions is Structural Family Therapy
+How Many Sessions is Structural Family Therapy?

 The number of sessions required for Structural Family Therapy depends on the depth of each family’s problems.
 While some families might engage in Structural Family Therapy for a few weeks, some may need months.
 To better understand what you and your family needs, read our article How Often Should You Go To Therapy.

 That said, a structural family therapist will develop a plan for the family that includes milestones to help gauge the process and provide an idea of how many sessions will be needed to achieve the desired outcome.
 This way, you can get an idea of the overall costs of therapy or options like a sliding scale, and explore other therapists and options as needed.